Kyle-Falconer/kyle-falconer.github.io/_posts/2012-08-30-dream-high-fashion.markdown

 > "Where is Josh!?
 He's supposed to be Godzilla today!"

 A panel which had formerly looked to be a part of the play area's wall creaked open and out stepped Godzilla, only it wasn't Godzilla, it was Josh wearing a Godzilla costume.
-He was completely out of character for the part, making weak but deliberate steps toward the children.
+He was completely out of character for the part, making weak but deliberate steps towards the children.
 The potential for this magical was getting murdered with every moping step he took.

 > "Rawr...
 I'm going to stomp on this building now... ready? ready?
 Okay, here I go..." *step*